ifmcjthenknczny/ifmcjthenknczny/README.md

 <h1>Hi there! 👋</h1>
 </div>

-I'm **Maciej Konieczny**, a full-stack web developer by passion and profession, with a focus on web development, based in Poznań.
+I'm **Maciej Konieczny**, a full-stack developer by passion and profession - with a focus on web development.
+I'm based in Poznań.

 I've been coding since my university days, and in 2022 I managed to turn my passion into a 100% professional career with **Typescript** as my first language of choice.